 The recipes here vary from one-pot meals like a mung daal khichdi to elaborate restaurant style recipes like shaam savera.
 Some are festival specific like Sheer Khurma for Eid-ul-Fitr while some make a regular day, a festival, like the warm pear crumble.
-Some, like the Gem squash with chunky salsa, are inspired from our travels while others like Caldo Verde are inspired by the different countries we have lived in and called home.
+Some, like the Gem squash with chunky salsa, are inspired by our travels while others like Caldo Verde are inspired by the different countries we have lived in and called home.

-As far as possible,
+- As far as possible,

 - All our ingredients are locally grown, seasonal and organic.